Appease/InvokeDevOp/README.md

 ####What parameters are required?

 #####DevOpName
-description: a `string` representing the name of the devop to invoke
+description: a `string` representing the name of the devop to invoke.

 ####What parameters are optional?